zhangxz18/uccl/README.md

         * `./run_nccl_test.sh afxdp 2`
         * You should be able to see nccl-tests results.

-# For Developers
+## Development Guide

 Please refer to [README_dev.md](./README_dev.md) for development setup and testing.

-# Acknowledgement
+## Acknowledgement

-UCCL is being actively developed at [Berkeley Sky Computing Lab](https://sky.cs.berkeley.edu/).
+UCCL is being actively developed at [UC Berkeley Sky Computing Lab](https://sky.cs.berkeley.edu/).
 We welcome contributions from any open-source developers.